Do you remember the Millennium Bug?

 Well, we all came though unscathed, thankfully, and all some people were left with were more canned food than they needed, having hoarded in case of the worse.

-It was therefore interesting this week to see some people in the food industry compare the Y2K bug with Brexit.
+It was therefore interesting this week to see some people in the food industry compare the Millennium bug with Brexit.

-The sector seems to be divided as to what will happen after 29th March if no deal is reached, with some starting to stockpile to prepare for the worst, whatever that may mean.
-Even a large supermarket like Tesco, for example, has retained its extra provision of freezers, originally rented to increase capacity for Christmas, to stockpile extra frozen foods.
+The sector seems to be divided as to what will happen after 29th March if no deal is reached.
+With some starting to stockpile to prepare for the worst, whatever that may mean, even a large supermarket like Tesco.
+They retained their extra provision of freezers, originally rented to increase capacity for Christmas, to stockpile extra frozen foods.

 Others, however, for reasons of cost, or just because they think it will all end up being a storm in a teacup, are not ‘prepping’.

-Like many things Brexit, we will probably won’t know what will happen until after 31st March, but you should know us by now that we don’t like to take things too seriously in this blog, so whilst the politicians work their magic, or not, we wanted to take an irreverent look at the kinds of food people may wish to stockpile post Brexit, and we’re not talking about tins of beans or bottled water.
+Like many things Brexit, we will probably won’t know what will happen until after 31st March.
+But you should know us by now that we don’t like to take things too seriously in this blog.
+So whilst the politicians work their magic, or not, we wanted to take an irreverent look.
+We’re looking at the kinds of food people may wish to stockpile post Brexit.
+And we’re not talking about tins of beans or bottled water.

 Just don’t be tempted to buy a whole canned chicken.
 Have a look at this clip on Youtube and thank us after for the warning!